beeware/toga/docs/reference/api/window.rst

     # Change the window's content to something new
     window.content = toga.Box(children=[...])

-The operating system may provide controls that allow the user to resize, reposition, minimize, maximize or close the window.
-However, the availability of these controls is entirely operating system dependent.

 If the user attempts to close the window, Toga will call the ``on_close`` handler.
 This handler must return a ``bool`` confirming whether the close is permitted.
 This can be used to implement protections against closing a window with unsaved changes.